minishift/minishift/docs/minishift_console.md

 ### Options

 ```
+      --machine-readable   Prints OpenShift's IP, port and Web Console URL in Machine readable format
       --url                Prints the OpenShift Web Console URL to the console.
 ```

 ### Options inherited from parent commands